sam7676/sudoku_nea/README.md

 ---
 ### Current state
+This project is currently being expanded heavily.
+So far, I have:
+- implemented an account system with logins
+- separated the project into a client exe and a server application to support multiple users running the same server

-This project is currently being expanded heavily - I am currently working on/look to improve in the future:
+To-do - I am currently working on/look to improve in the future:
 - rewriting the codebase to clean up any messiness set from a few years ago
 - improving the app's UI
-- implementing an account system with logins
 - using YOLO instead of R-CNN for a massive speed increase
-- separating the project into a client exe and a server application to support multiple users running the same server
 - introducing multiplayer
 - adding support for killer sudoku
 - adding a killer sudoku solver